EPCCed/epcc-openmp-microbenchmarks/openmpbench_C_v40/README.md

 # Measurements

 The benchmark programs make the following measurements.
 A single measurement can be selected using the `--measureonly` flag.
+New measurements added in this version are indicated with **NEW**.

 ## synchbench